Engineering for People Design Challenge

 Shaping tomorrow's engineers

 Engineers are increasingly required to work at the forefront of social and environmental challenges.
-Despite this, 76% of UK engineering firms acknowledge a skills gap in sustainable practices (IET, 2023).
+Despite this, only 7% of UK engineering firms with a sustainability strategy say they have the skills to fulfil it (IET, 2021).
 The Engineering for People Design Challenge, a flagship initiative by Engineers Without Borders UK and South Africa, addresses this gap by empowering the next generation of engineers with the skills and insights needed for globally responsible engineering.

 Since its inception in 2011, the Design Challenge has reached over 87,000 students across 47 universities in five countries.